 Some spumante wines you may have heard of include…

 - Lambrusco: This spumante wine is made from a grape with the same name, and comes from either Emilia-Romagna or Lombardy.
 It is produced in four zones – Modena, Parma, Reggio Emilia, and Mantua – and is known for its high acidity and berry flavors.
-This wine is slightly sweet and low in alcohol, and pairs well with the traditional cuisine of Emilia-Romagna such as tortellini in brodo or bollito misto.
+This wine is slightly sweet and low in alcohol.
+It pairs well with the traditional cuisine of Emilia-Romagna such as tortellini in brodo or bollito misto.

 - Asti Spumante: Another DOCG, this wine is aromatic and sweet, and is made from the moscato This spumante wine pairs nicely with fruit or chocolate as a desert.